ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 Tap on it once to generate your reconciliation document.

-This will take you to a separate space with direct access to the document template for this operation.
+This will take you to a separate space with direct access to the document type for this operation.

 ![Reconcile](pictures/reconcile_document.png)